John E. Whitley: Government service

 From August 16, 2019, through March 13, 2020, Whitley was acting director of cost assessment and program evaluation (CAPE) for DoD.
 He then moved to the role of performing the duties of the director of CAPE from March 13, 2020, through May 4, 2020.
 As the director of CAPE, Whitley served in roles similar to the Chief Strategy Officer and Chief Investment Officer of the DoD.
 On May 4, 2020, he was nominated to assume this post.
 While awaiting confirmation, Whitley served as the acting deputy chief management officer of the DoD.
-On January 3, 2021, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
+On January 3, 2021, his nomination was returned to the president under Rule XXXI, Paragraph 6 of the United States Senate.

 President Joe Biden appointed Whitley as the acting Secretary of the Army.
-In the role, Whitley functioned as the CEO of the Department of the Army, including its over one million military personnel, 200,000 civilians, and $180 billion annual budget.
-During his tenure, Whitley advocated for Army modernization efforts, increased the focus in readiness on small units training, directed a major restructuring of the U.S. Army Criminal Investigation Command, oversaw the National Guardsmen stationed in Washington, D.C. (including the 25,000 National Guardsmen in place for the inauguration on January 20, 2021), and developed the 2022 Army budget.
+In the role, Whitley functioned as the CEO of the Department of the Army, including its more than one million military personnel, 200,000 civilians, and $180 billion annual budget.
+During his tenure, Whitley advocated for Army modernization efforts, increased the focus in readiness on small-unit training, directed a major restructuring of the U.S. Army Criminal Investigation Command, oversaw the National Guardsmen stationed in Washington, D.C. (including the 25,000 in place for the inauguration on January 20, 2021), and developed the 2022 Army budget.
 On May 5, 2021, Whitley testified to the United States House Appropriations Subcommittee on Defense on the Fiscal Year 2022 Army Budget.

 Personal life

 Whitley lives in Alexandria, Virginia, with his wife, Danielle, and their two children.
+His son serves in the Army.